You can get a free PCR test if you are displaying any of the following symptoms:

 When you book a test you should be provided with a list of those venues closest to where you live even if these are in a neighbouring county.
 If you don’t see a testing site nearby please keep trying as availability is updated regularly.

-You can also order tests to be delivered to your home if you are finding it difficult to access one of the testing sites, again you may need to keep checking the GOV.UK Get a test for Coronavirus page for availability.
+You can also order tests to be delivered to your home if you are finding it difficult to access one of the testing sites, again you may need to keep checking GOV.UK – Get a free PCR test for Coronavirus for availability.

 Symptomatic COVID-19 test site locations in Somerset

 Mobile Test Units (MTU)

 - Wellington, Wellington Rugby Football Club, The Athletic Ground, Corams Lane